natcap/invest.users-guide/source/wind_energy.rst

 18. **Use Price Table** If selected, then the model uses a price table to value energy produced over the lifetime of the farm.
 If not, the model uses a constant price/kWh (with potential inflation).

 19. **Wind Energy Price Table** A .csv file that indicates the price received for each annual time period over the life of the wind farm.
 See sample price table "price_table_example.csv" for proper formatting.
+Any currency may be used, as long as it is consistent across the different valuation inputs.

-20. **Price of Energy per Kilowatt Hour ($/kWh)** The price of energy per kilowatt hour.
+20. **Price of Energy per Kilowatt Hour (currency/kWh)** The price of energy per kilowatt hour.
 This is only available if "Use Price Table" is unchecked.
+Any currency may be used, as long as it is consistent across the different valuation inputs.

 21. **Annual Rate of Change in the Price of Wind Energy** This represents the inflation rate for the price of wind energy and refers to the price entered directly above.
 Enter in decimal form (Ex: 1% as 0.01, 100% as 1.0).
 This is only available if "Use Price Table" is unchecked.